korsbakken/CTSM/README_NorSink_hires_inputdata.md

 to as the job runs.
 You can tail this file to monitor the progress.

-### 7. Move the generated files to the appropriate inputdata folders
+### 7. Move the generated files to inputdata folders and add to XML databases

 If the `mksurfdata` job finishes successfully, it will put a surface data file and a land use in the `/tools/mksurfdata_esmf` folder, with names of the form